 The Roman Bridge in Almuñecar

-In Roman times Almuñécar was strategically situated on the principal Roman highway connecting the important cities of Cartagena, Malaga and Cadiz.
-In fact, this was the principal Roman highway of southern Spain and was the primary form of transportation for the abundant merchandise and agricultural products of the region.
+In Roman times, Almuñécar was strategically situated on the principal Roman highway connecting the important cities of Cartagena, Malaga and Cadiz.
+In fact, THIS was the main Roman highway in southern Spain and was the primary manner of transportation for the abundant merchandise and agricultural products moving throughout the region.